Gastric Sleeve 10 Years Post Surgery: Physical and Psychological Changes

 Meet Dr. Jenn Huang – Gastric Sleeve Surgeon

-Dr. Jenny at IBI Healthcare Institute is a bariatric surgeon, who specializes in weight loss surgery and medication.
+Dr. Jenny Huang at IBI Healthcare Institute is a bariatric surgeon, who specializes in weight loss surgery and medication.
 I recommend bariatric patients recognize signs of malnutrition after gastric sleeve surgery as early as possible.
 Staying proactive in monitoring nutritional status through blood tests and nutritional assessments is equally crucial.
 Bariatric surgeons can help in identifying and addressing signs of malnutrition through personalized dietary counseling, supplementation, and medical intervention when necessary.

 Additionally, patients should follow the bariatric surgeon’s post-operative instructions, and report any concerning symptoms promptly.
 With proper care and monitoring, patients can minimize the risk of complications.
 Lastly, achieve successful long-term weight loss and improved health outcomes.